-Minimal - A problem that may not require the presence of the physician or other qualified health care professional, but service is provided under the physician's or other qualified health care professional's supervision.
+Minimal - A problem that may not require the presence of the physician, but service is provided under the physician's supervision.

 Self-limited or Minor - A problem that runs a definite and prescribed course, is transient in nature, and is not likely to permanently alter health status OR has a good prognosis with management/compliance.